Hypergraph polynomials and the Bernardi process: Preliminaries

 The basic notion in \cite{Bernardi_first} is the \emph{tour of a spanning tree}.
 Let $G$ be a ribbon graph, and $T$ be a spanning tree of $G$.
 We specify a base vertex $b_0$ of $G$ and a base edge $b_0b_1$ incident to $b_0$.

 The tour of $T$ is the following sequence of vertex-edge pairs: The current vertex at the first step is $b_0$, and the current edge is $b_0b_1$.
 If the current vertex is $x$, the current edge is $xy$, and $xy\notin T$, then the current vertex of the next step is $x$, and the current edge of the next step is $xy^+$.
 If the current vertex is $x$, the current edge is $xy$, and $xy\in T$, then the current vertex of the next step is $y$, and the current edge of the next step is $yx^+$.
 In the first case we say that the tour \emph{skips} $xy$ and in the second case we say that the tour \emph{traverses} it.
 The tour stops right before when $b_0$ would once again become current vertex with $b_0b_1$ as current edge.
-See Figure \ref{fig:tour_of_a_tree} for an example and Remark \ref{rem:walk-and-cut} for a description in terms of the ribbon surface.
-Bernardi proved the following:
+See Figure \ref{fig:tour_of_a_tree} for an example.

+\begin{remark} The sequence of current vertex-edge pairs of the tour of a spanning tree can also be described using the topology of the ribbon surface of Remark \ref{rem:surface}.
+Namely, we start from the base point (meant as a boundary point of the surface) and proceed along the boundary in the positive direction.
+When we reach a vertex of one of the rectangle pieces, then \begin{itemize} \item the midpoint of the disk, together with the core of the rectangle, become current, and \item if the edge is in the tree, we proceed along the long side of the rectangle to the next adjacent disk (traversal), and continue along its boundary, or \item if the edge is not in the tree, then we proceed along the short side (skipping the edge), and then on along the boundary of the same disk. \end{itemize} \end{remark}